Insektaure/pkDex/README.md

 7. Use the settings menu to enable or disable automatic new version checks & check for available updates manually.
 8. Use the settings menu to download updates directly from the application (requires the `pkDexUpdater` application to be present to use update file).
 9. Use the included updater application (`pkDexUpdater.nro`) to apply the downloaded update file.
+10. Use the settings menu to Download & Extract the High Resolution images pack directly from the application (requires an internet connection).

 ## How to Update